stageor/Projects/README.md

 2. Open it in your browser
 3. Click the buttons in order:

-   1. Create Sample Sales Data
+   1. Generate sample sales data
    2. Calculate Totals & VAT
    3. Highlight Above Average
    4. Export Table → CSV